rramadeu/PolyMolRel_SupMat/README.md

 Any question, please open an `Issue` here in this page or send me an e-mail (rramadeu at ufl dot edu).

 ## Overall pipeline of analysis
 It uses mainly R and bash scripts. `0_runAll.sh` is a wrap-up bash script to run all the steps.
 For a comprehensive reproduction, the scripts are in order from 1 to 7.
-It just loops for for **three** replicates.
+It just loops for for **three** replicates (the original work has 100 replicates).
 You can extend the loops throughout the script for your aimed number.
-The whole pipeline considering three replicates takes approximately XX hours to run using a Intel® Core™ i7-8650U CPU @ 1.90GHz × 8 with 16 GB RAM.
+The whole pipeline considering three replicates took approximately 25 hours to run using a Intel® Core™ i7-8650U CPU @ 1.90GHz × 8 with 16 GB RAM.
 It follows a short description of the content and steps.

 ## Folders:
 `PedigreeSimInput` folder with the necessary parameters for PedigreeSim software.
 The files starting with 0 are common for all the ploidies: